stelmo/Escher.jl/README.md

 Note, if `reaction_edge_colors` or `reaction_edge_widths` are supplied but missing an id that is present in the map, the associated edge will be dotted.

-## To do
-Feel free to submit an issue or a PR if you run intro trouble.
-Future directions for this package include:
-1. Ensuring the dynamic aspects of Makie can be leverage by `Escher.jl`
-2. ???

 ## More examples
 These examples all use the same data as the first example, but demonstrate the use of different attributes.
 For brevity it is assumed that the functions below are inserted as